-Due to the object's heterogeneity, limited storage, and processing capabilities, the middleware and application layer plays a key role [66], with the main objectives of functional abstraction and device communication [61].
-The middleware is categorized in layers such as object abstraction, service management, service composition and application [33].
+The middleware and application layer, with the main objectives of functional abstraction and device communication [59] plays a key role due to the heterogeneous objects, limited storage, and processing capabilities [60].
+The middleware is categorized in layers such as object abstraction, service management, service composition and application [61].
 In a generic IoT system, end devices usually collect specific information such as temperature, light, and pressure.
 This information passes through limited processing locally.
 Then, it is sent to the external gadget for computations.
-After that, it can be transmitted to the local area network until it reaches the Internet then the cloud-based services [43].
-The cloudbased service will convert the received data into knowledge after some processing operations [44].
+After that, it can be transmitted to the local area network until it reaches the Internet, then the cloud-based services [62].
+The cloud-based service will convert the received data into knowledge after some processing operations [63].
 This knowledge might need to be stored or action needs to be performed.
-To support IoT, middleware [65] should handle the following challenges: interoperability between heterogeneous devices, context awareness [64], managing data, privacy and security, and device discovery [45].
+To support IoT, middleware [64] should handle the following challenges: interoperability between heterogeneous devices, context awareness [65], managing data, privacy and security, and device discovery [66].